Andrea DeShong: Return

 DeShong returned April 27, 1996, losing a four-round decision to Christine Butts.
-After two knockout wins against Jackie Rogers and one more win, she faced veteran Kathy Collins, losing by a six-round unanimous decision at New York, New York.
+After two knockout wins against Jackie Rogers and one more win, she faced Kathy Collins, losing by a six-round unanimous decision at New York, New York.

 After another win, she faced Isra Girgrah, on November 10, at Washington, D.C.
 The two fought to a six-round draw (tie).

 After two more wins, she received her first world title try, on March 2, 1997, being knocked out by Jane Couch in seven rounds at New Orleans, Louisiana, for the WIBF's World Jr. Welterweight title.

 Despite that setback, her next fight was a major event.
 As part of the undercard of the rematch between Evander Holyfield and Mike Tyson ("The Bite Fight"), which also featured former world champions Julio César Chávez and Miguel Ángel González, she and Martin met for a third time.
 The fight was preceded by much fan hype, and both boxers were involved in "trash talking" on the days leading to the match.
 Martin defeated DeShong by a seventh-round knockout on June 28.

 DeShong lost to Lucia Rijker in her next fight, September 13, by a knockout in round three.

 Despite losing three fights in a row, she found herself challenging Kathy Collins for the world title in her next fight.
 DeShong failed for the second time to win the world title, also losing for the fourth time in a row, when Collins handed her a ten-round unanimous decision loss on January 10, 1998, for the IWBF World Jr. Welterweight title.

 After two more losses in a row, to Sumya Anani and Mitzi Jeter, she retired from boxing.

 Some fans and critics have observed that, after she gave up boxing for the first time, she should not have returned.
 When she did return, in 1996, she was 34 years old, an age when most boxers and athletes in general are considered to be "past their prime".

 Andrea DeShong had 13 wins, 9 losses and 1 draw in 24 bouts, with 8 knockout wins.